TechGuideHub/100-days-python-course/day-01-what-programming-is.md

 4. Give the snack if the money is enough
 5. Return the money if the money is not enough

 Use plain English, not Python.

-Starter:
+Start with:

 ```text
 Show snack options